-You will notice the following changes from last time:
+You will notice the following changes from the last time:

 b2ContactManager::AddPair is no longer on the list, which means that performance calculations are no longer part of the bottleneck.
 Just-in-time object spawning for the win!

 mach_msg_trap is on the list, which means the CPU is actually idle a fair percentage of the time.
 This is a good thing – it means you’re not using up all of the CPU!